thyal/tm-docs/source/languages/en/ts/tutorials/fast-track/Connecting-To-TinySolution.md

 The expected response is a [[Get CAD|TinyMesh Messages#event]] message.
-When received, to validate the authenticity, TinySolution will check the digital signature included in the message; if successfull the device is authenticated.
+When received, to validate the authenticity, TinySolution will check the digital signature included in the message; if successful the device is authenticated.

 There might be race-condition where the device sends a message before